patterkit/patter/website/src/content/docs/patterpad/conditions-and-data.md

 - build each test from **pills**: a property, a comparison, a value;
 - join them with **and / or**;
-- pick properties and built-ins from a menu, no need to remember names;
+- pick properties and built-ins from a menu, no need to remember names
-- or flip to plain text and type the expression yourself.

 It checks as you build, and the finished test shows on the snippet as a quiet `if …` tag.
 With no condition, the content always shows.